Official IOCCC rules

 Rule 5

-Your submission MUST not modify the content or filename of any part of your
+Your submission must NOT modify the content OR filename of ANY

-You may use your submission to form a copy, or you can make use of your Makefile
+You may use your submission (program) to form a copy, or you can make use of

 to form that copy.

-If you do make a copy and then modify that copy, please be sure that
+If you do make a copy of a submission file, PLEASE be sure that

 the clobber